haimbilia/BuyHub/readme.txt

     => 051979 - Error Displayed : Undefined index status TaxZar Syncing
     => 051967 - No category search results show up when parent/subcategory is searched which is not directly linked with the product.
 Only the category linked with a product shows up in search results
     => 051973 - tax invoice UI got distorted
+    => 051994 - Digital product can be linked to shipping profiles

 Enhancements :
    => Make provision to made seller